justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 ![alt text](GPU_POD.png)

 If you want to deploy on serverless it's super easy!
-Essentially copy the template but set the environment variable for the MODE to serverless. **Check to make sure the model repository names match up** as I might update template names, or you might be using a different model.:
+Essentially copy the template but set the environment variable for the MODE to serverless. **Check to make sure the model repository names match up** as I might update template names, or you might be using a different model.
+Find the right one by refering to Docker which model you want to use. **MAKE SURE TO INCLUDE THE USERNAME/IMAGE:TAG** if you are missing the username, image, or tag it won't work!!:

 ![alt text](SERVERLESS.png)